LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/polygonMumbai.md

 # Deploy to Polygon Mumbai network

 Before deploying the contract to Polygon Mumbai testnet ensure it's correct working on the local hardhat network.
 After that, you may add the contract to Polygon.
-Since this is not a tutorial on deploying a smart contract to Polygon I'm going to leave it to the reader.
+Since this is **not** a tutorial on deploying a smart contract to Polygon I'm going to leave it to the reader.
+Or you can check out the project's [Replit](https://replit.com/@lit/Encrypt-and-Decrypt-On-chain-NFT-Metadata#encrypt_and_decrypt_on-chain_nft_metadata/src/App.js).

 After deploying, set the contract address & the testnet params, which you will use to initialize the `ethers.Contract` object:
 ```